e10s/d-ejector/README.md

 # d-ejector

-d-ejector is a library to just eject CD/DVD/BD drives, written in D.
+d-ejector is a library to just eject CD/DVD/BD drives, written in D (*).
-Only for Linux and Windows, currently.
+Only for FreeBSD, Linux and Windows, currently.

+(*): Unfortunately, the backend for FreeBSD requires the 'cc' C compiler.

 ## Eject?